jeekim/fasttextrank/README.md

 concept.

 ### What are keywords (and keyphrases)?
-In general, keywords should have two features.
+Depending on applications, the definition of keywords can be different.
+In this project, we extract key phrases from information retrieval perspective.
+Here, keywords should have the following two features.

-* Representativeness: e.g., TF, local
-* Discriminativeness: e.g., IDF, global
+* Representativeness: key phrases should represent the document.
+Term frequency is often used for this.
+* Discriminativeness: key phrases should make a document distinct from other documents.
+Inverse document frequency is often used for this.

+The former is local information and the latter global.

 ## Approaches
 There has been mainly two approaches: supervised and unsupervised.
 Unsupervised methods consist of statistical and